 How Independent Are Male Bulldogs?

 Male bulldogs are basically the definition of dependent.
-They need constant attention, they want to be by your side all the time, they want to please their owner and be rewarded for it with affection, and they are very clingy to those that they love.
+They need constant attention, they want to be by your side all the time, they want to please their owner and be rewarded for it with affection, and they are very clingy to those they love.

 How Independent Are Female Bulldogs?